nadeaujonny/nadeaujonny.github.io/projects/sql-ecommerce-analysis/index.md

 - Use customer tenure metrics to distinguish between long-term loyal customers and high-value one-time buyers, and apply different engagement strategies to each group (retention vs. reactivation vs. acquisition lookalikes).
 - Allocate customer acquisition budget toward channels that historically attract high-order-value customers rather than optimizing solely for customer volume.
 - Track CLV alongside revenue and profit in executive reporting to ensure marketing and product decisions focus on long-term profitability rather than short-term sales growth.

+---

+## Conclusion

+This project provided a comprehensive SQL-driven analysis of transactional e-commerce data using the `thelook_ecommerce` BigQuery public dataset.
+Across eight structured analyses, I explored key business performance metrics including revenue, profit, units sold, units returned, return rate, and profit margin.
+I also examined long-term growth trends, seasonal patterns, and customer lifetime value (CLV) to generate actionable business insights.

+The analysis demonstrated that:
+- Revenue and profit have grown steadily over time, driven largely by increased sales volume.
+- Profitability is concentrated among specific high-margin products and brands, though the highest revenue items do not always align with the most efficient ones.
+- Return behavior represents meaningful operational risk that varies across products, requiring strategy beyond simple revenue optimization.
+- Seasonal patterns indicate predictable cycles in customer demand and returns, which can inform inventory planning and marketing cadence.
+- Customer lifetime value is distributed across a broad base of moderate-value customers rather than a small group of “whales,” highlighting the importance of scalable acquisition and retention strategies.

+Together, these results show how SQL can be used to extract business-relevant insight from raw transactional data, informing decisions in pricing, inventory, product mix, marketing, and customer experience.
+The analyses illustrate a complete analytical workflow — from data modeling and metric engineering to business interpretation and strategic recommendation — and demonstrate how strong data foundations support measurable commercial impact.